Striptease (film): Accolades

-Striptease was released on VHS on November 19.
-1996 and on DVD on July 27, 1999.

 Controversies

 In 1997, Striptease made news again when it was shown in a fourth-grade class in Chicago, Illinois.
 The teacher claimed the students chose the film but drew criticism since the film was risqué.
 The violent 1996 film Scream was shown in the same school on the same day, causing further controversy.
 In 2000 in Ireland, some viewers criticized the Raidió Teilifís Éireann for running Striptease.
 These viewers questioned the film's appropriateness and some considered it demeaning to women.
 The station felt it was not pornography and it was aired at night.

 In 2003, Radioactive Films used a scene from Striptease featuring Moore nude in a video called Hollywood's Hottest.
 This raised a dispute as to whether the use of the scene qualified as fair use.
 A lawsuit was launched as a consequence.